iSEE-Laboratory/EgoExo-Fitness/Raw_annotations/README.md

 Currently the raw videos are not available through the link.
 If you are interested in the raw videos, please feel free to contact us.

+## Statistics
+We provide statistics calculating and drawing scripts in `./statistics_drawings.ipynb`.

 ## Raw Annotations
 The raw annotations are also provided through the download link.
 Here are some illustrations of the raw annotations.